Caledonian Thebans RFC: International competition

 Caledonian Thebans RFC has represented Scotland at international tournaments for inclusive clubs since 2002.

 The Thebans have been most successful at the biennial Union Cup, the European championships for inclusive teams.
 In the 2014 tournament, held in Brussels, a strong Thebans squad finished as runners-up in the Silver Plate final – losing 8–7 to hosts Straffe Ketten.

 May 2016 saw the Thebans travel to Nashville, Tennessee to fight for inclusive rugby's world cup, the Bingham Cup, which takes place every second year.
 Unable to attend the 2014 tournament, held in Sydney, the Thebans are raising funds to send a full squad to Bingham 2020 to ensure Scotland is once again represented in this global competition.

 In 2016 we won the Hoagland Cup in Nashville, Tennessee.

 Affiliation

-The Thebans are affiliated to the Scottish Rugby Union and are also part of umbrella club Murrayfield Wanderers RFC, with whom the club has built strong ties.
+The Thebans are affiliated to the Scottish Rugby Union, with whom the club has built strong ties.
 The Thebans are also part of the International Gay Rugby Association and Board.